mohdAbbas11/alzheimer-classification/README.md

 - **HighResGAN**: Specialized GAN for generating high-resolution detailed MRI images

 ## Dataset
-The models were trained on segmented brain MRI images from the Argument  Alzimer meri datasets.
+The models were trained on segmented brain MRI images from the Argument  Alzheimer meri datasets.
 The dataset includes:
 - 9,600 NonDemented images
 - 8,960 VeryMildDemented images
 - 8,960 MildDemented images